-From its origin as a table version game of lawn tennis to modern table tennis, it’s a long history.
+From its origin as a table version game of lawn tennis to modern table tennis, it has a long history.
 It started the journey 140 years ago i.e. in 1880.
 Now, it is one of the most popular sports, currently ranked at 6th position followed by basketball.

 Its popularity is growing year by year and now it is one of the top contenders for being the most popular sport in the coming years.